YannChemin/RRI.opencl/README.md

 # RRI.opencl

 C11 port of the RRI rainfall-runoff-inundation model, following the plan in [`PLAN.md`](PLAN.md).
-Status: **core solver implemented and validated against the compiled Fortran reference on the real solo30s dataset over its full 360-hour run (<0.4% relative error throughout, including the flood peak); OpenCL backend not yet started.**
+Status: **core solver AND OpenCL GPU backend implemented and validated against the compiled Fortran reference on the real solo30s dataset over its full 360-hour run (<0.4% relative error throughout, including the flood peak) -- on both the CPU/OpenMP path and the OpenCL path, the latter confirmed on an actual GPU (AMD Polaris10 via Mesa Clover, OpenCL 1.1), not just PoCL's CPU-only OpenCL implementation.**

 ## Physics overview